 Contact the Undergraduate Programs Office at (617) 353-6447 or firstname.lastname@example.org.

-For Mechanical Engineering majors only.
+For Mechanical Engineering majors or minors only

 Concentration Coordinator: Prof. Ray Nagem (email@example.com)

-Students with a declared major in Mechanical Engineering must declare their intent to concentrate in Aerospace Engineering.
-This should be done as early as possible to facilitate course planning, and in no case later than March 1 of the junior year.
+Students with a declared major or minor in Mechanical Engineering must declare their intent to concentrate in Aerospace Engineering.
+This should be done as early as possible to facilitate course planning, and in no case later than May 1 of the junior year.
 Specific courses are required for all Advanced Elective requirements within the Mechanical Engineering degree.
 In addition, students must complete an experiential project related to Aerospace Engineering.

 - Find a Degree or Program